raynaharrisphd/raynaharrisphd.github.io/_posts/2026-01-05-fullmoon-yin.md

 Inspiration for this class comes from yesterday's full moon and the book _"Restorative Yoga for Beginners - Gentle Poses for Relaxation and Healing"_ by Julia Clark.

-All poses are accomanpied by blankes and bolsters and held for about 3 minutes each.

 Pose (props) - Action